JetBrains/intellij-sdk-docs/topics/reference_guide/workspace_model/workspace_model_entity_properties.md

 It is introduced by a property in the parent entity interface which refers to the child entity (entities) with [`@Child`](%gh-ic%/platform/workspace/storage/src/com/intellij/platform/workspace/storage/annotations/Child.kt) annotation, and a property in the child entity interface which refers to the parent entity.
-For example, content roots are defined inside a module in the old project model, so [`ContentRootEntity`](%gh-ic%/platform/workspace/jps/src/com/intellij/platform/workspace/jps/entities/roots.kt) is defined as a child of [`ModuleEntity`](%gh-ic%/platform/workspace/jps/src/com/intellij/platform/workspace/jps/entities/module.kt).
+For example, content roots are defined inside a module in the project model, so [`ContentRootEntity`](%gh-ic%/platform/workspace/jps/src/com/intellij/platform/workspace/jps/entities/roots.kt) is defined as a child of [`ModuleEntity`](%gh-ic%/platform/workspace/jps/src/com/intellij/platform/workspace/jps/entities/module.kt).